 2. How To Fix Django Url NoReverseMatch Error.

-This error confused me some time, but finally i find it is a stupid error, it is as simple as the error message said.
-The url match pattern is not correct.
-Below is the steps of how to fix it.
+1. The above error confused me some time, but finally, I find it is a stupid error, it is as simple as the error message said.
+The URL match pattern is not correct.
+Below are the steps of how to fix it.

-- First make your url pattern as simple as possible.
+2. First, make your URL pattern as simple as possible.
 I change

 url(r'^emp_detail/(?P<user_name>\s+)/(?P<mobile_number>\d{10,18})/$', views.emp_detail, name='emp_detail'),